 Diagnosis of pneumothorax

 Treatment will be guided by the type of pneumothorax and your symptoms, not by the size of the pneumothorax alone.

 If you don’t have any symptoms, and the pneumothorax is small, it might clear up on its own.
-You’ll probably have a repeat X-ray to check that it has cleared up.
-You might need medication if you’re in pain.
+You’ll probably have a repeat x-ray to check that it has cleared up.
+You might need medicine if you’re in pain.

 If you have a pneumothorax, it might be too dangerous to fly in an aeroplane.
 Before you travel, you will need clearance from your doctor.
 You should never go diving if you’ve had a pneumothorax.

 If you have had a spontaneous pneumothorax (PSP or SSP) previously, you might need treatment to prevent it happening again.
 It’s a good idea to talk to a lung specialist to discuss your treatment and prevention options.